English, M.A.

 M.A.
 Doctoral Track

 Individuals intending to continue on to doctoral studies in English at UNC Greensboro may apply to the M.A.
-Doctoral Track which offers exceptionally well-qualified applicants the opportunity to gain admission to the master's and doctoral programs simultaneously.
+Doctoral Track, which offers exceptionally well-qualified applicants the opportunity to gain admission to the master's and doctoral programs simultaneously.
 This program is designed for students who would like to obtain their M.A. and then proceed directly to the Ph.D. program.
 Students accepted into the Doctoral Track must fulfill all requirements for the M.A. and the Ph.D. and will earn both degrees.
 Students not accepted into the M.A.
 Doctoral Track may still be accepted into the M.A. only.